 The area surrounding Audley Cooper’s Hill is spoilt for places to visit.
 Windsor Castle, Windsor Great Park and Savill Gardens, Virginia Water, Ascot Racecourse, RHS Wisley, Cliveden House and many more, all within a short distance from this luxury retirement community.

-Windsor Castle is the oldest and largest inhabited castle in the world, notable for its long association with the English and later British royal family, and for its architecture.
-In 2018 the castle hosted two royal weddings, the Duke and Duchess of Sussex, and Princess Eugenie of York to Jack Brooksbank, attracting worldwide attention.
+Windsor Castle is the oldest and largest inhabited castle in the world, notable for its long association with the English and later British Royal family, and for its architecture.
+In 2018 Windsor Castle hosted two Royal weddings, the Duke and Duchess of Sussex, and Princess Eugenie of York to Jack Brooksbank, attracting worldwide attention.

 The Glasshouse is worth a visit on its own, not to mention the cosy cafes where you can enjoy a hot lunch or cup of tea.
 Just around the corner from Wisley is a 'pick your own' farm where you can enjoy the local produce at a great price.

 Built in 1666 by the 2nd Duke of Buckingham as a gift to his mistress, Cliveden House is set amongst 376 acres of National Trust grounds and has remained a pinnacle of intrigue and glamour to the elite.
 This impressive Grade 1 listed stately home is now a luxury award-winning five star hotel and is only a 30-minute drive from our retirement development and 6 miles from Dorney Lake.